 Diabetes is a chronic metabolic disorder and a major global health issue due to elevated blood sugar levels.
-1This condition is often linked to the activities of α -amylase and α -glucosidase, key enzymes in the digestive process that convert starch into glucose.2 The role of α -amylase in increasing glucose levels is particularly problematic for individuals with diabetes.
+1 This condition is often linked to the activities of α -amylase and α -glucosidase, key enzymes in the digestive process that convert starch into glucose.
+2 The role of α -amylase in increasing glucose levels is particularly problematic for individuals with diabetes.
 Therefore, one therapeutic approach to managing diabetes involves inhibiting these enzymes to prevent the excessive accumulation of glucose in the blood.
-Specifically, inhibiting α -glucosidase can help reduce postprandial blood glucose levels3 by delaying the breakdown of oligosaccharides and disaccharides into monosaccharides.4 High blood sugar levels can also lead to an increase in free radicals, which cause cellular damage5 and oxidative stress, further complicating diabetes and leading to various complications.6 Antioxidants are crucial in preventing oxidative stress and mitigating its harmful effects.
+Specifically, inhibiting α -glucosidase can help reduce postprandial blood glucose levels 3 by delaying the breakdown of oligosaccharides and disaccharides in free radicals, which cause cellular damage 5 and oxidative stress, further complicating diabetes and leading to various complications.
+6 Antioxidants are crucial in preventing oxidative stress and mitigating its harmful effects.